rialDave/Streamlabs-Chatbot-Randombeer/README.md

 * [x] parse first command
 * [x] Add .gitignore for .csv files
 * [x] check if randuser is already in file then plus 1
-* [ ] fix error when moving written temp file
-* [ ] if not found add new line with viewer name and st to 1
 * [x] parse second command: check file for given username and print out value
 * [x] outputting 1., 2. and 3. as "first" "second" and "third" (hopefully low hanging fruits | edit: yeah it was)

+**v0.1.0 [Alpha]**

+* [x] fix error when moving written temp file
+* [x] if not found add new line with viewer name and set to 1
+* [x] Biggest thing: switch from csv to json data storage

 **Known bugs to fix:**

-* Updating the beerdata.csv only saves the current line to the new file (discards all other lines that were there before) [see v0.0.2 above]
+* <s>Updating the beerdata.csv only saves the current line to the new file (discards all other lines that were there before) [see v0.0.2 above]</s>
 * Settings don't apply sometimes (discovered on "cooldown" setting)
+* "How to use" stuff still missing in this readme
+* Big one: create "beerdata.json" file if it doesn't exists (when one just installed the script)

 **Future ideas (tell me what you need most):**